bbauska/TUMx-DWAPNx/README.md

 port number + /api/relationships and we should be able to get back the data that we see here.

-So, this is exactly the flow of our application what we have just seen.
+This is exactly the flow of our application what we have just seen.
 But, now, what we want to do is we want to specify that we want to have a request where we are getting data, but we&apos;re only getting the relationships for the source, that is, for example, Aemon.

-So, how do we do that?
+How do we do that?
 We go back to our webstore and we start implementing a new route.
-So, we know that the routes are defined into the router.
-So, we don&apos;t have to modify index, but we have to modify a router first and a router specified exactly here.
-So, we can come up with any name that we want.
+We know that the routes are defined into the router.
+We don&apos;t have to modify index, but we have to modify a router first and a router specified exactly here.
+We can come up with any name that we want.
 I&apos;m going to delete the semicolon at the end of this line.
 I&apos;m going to copy paste this line one line below.

 It&apos;s not the gap request, because we&apos;re getting data and we want to get the relationships for the character Aemon and we obviously change the type of the function that we&apos;re going to call.

-So, we want the relationships only for
+We want the relationships
-Aemon and we also have to add the semicolon here, because I deleted it from here before.
-What you can actually immediately notice is that the color of these two

-blueprints of the function is different and this is because webstorm

-automatically knows that in the file controllers/relationships there is no

-key that has the name relationships Aemon and defined.
-So, if I hover over it, it

-actually tells me there is an unresolved variable relationship Aemon.
-It doesn&apos;t

-happen here, because this is obviously defined.
-So, what we have to do now is

-actually to define this function over in the controller.
-So, what we do is,
+only for Aemon and we also have to add the semicolon here, because I deleted it from here before.
+What you can actually immediately notice is that the color of these two blueprints of the function is different and this is because webstorm automatically knows that in the file controllers/relationships there is no key that has the name relationships Aemon and defined.
+If I hover over it, it actually tells me there is an unresolved variable relationship Aemon.
+It doesn&apos;t happen here, because this is obviously defined.
+So, what we have to do now is actually to define this function over in the controller.

-I am copy pasting the name of this function, just out of simplicity, I am

-navigate to controllers/relationships, I append at the end here a comma, then I

-specify the new function that I want to implement, a colon and I,

-basically, can copy what is written above here.
-I say function, then I put

-request and response and automatically webstorm has already put the parentheses

-for me.
-Just to be consistent with the way I have written them over here, I will

-delete some of the spaces and then what we want to do here is we want to

-find in our relationships model only those objects, which have as a
+What we do
+is, I am copy pasting the name of this function, just out of simplicity, I am navigate to controllers/relationships, I append at the end here a comma, then I specify the new function that I want to implement, a colon and I, basically, can copy what is written above here.
+I say function, then I put request and response and automatically webstorm has already put the parentheses for me.
+Just to be consistent with the way I have written them over here, I will delete some of the spaces and then what we want to do here is we want to find in our relationships model only those objects, which have as a source Aemon.

-source Aemon.
-So, we can copy what is over here, because this is actually good

-code and there is no reason why not to reuse it.
-So, we can just copy what

-we have over there and if we look at the documentation of mongoose, we will see that in the find function of a model, we can specify as the first parameter an object.
+So, we can copy what is over here, because this is actually good code and there is no reason why not to reuse it.
+So, we can just copy what we have over there and if we look at the documentation of mongoose, we will see that in the find function of a model, we can specify as the first parameter an object.
 So, let&apos;s put an object in and then we put a comma, and we leave the callback as it is.
 And in this object, I&apos;m going to now return just to have more space here, in this object we can specify what filters to apply on our data before we get it out.

-So, the filters we want to apply, as we said before, are that the source must equal Aemon.
+The filters we want to apply, as we said before, are that the source must equal Aemon.
 So, this is all we have to do now to be sure that when we perform the find operation on our relationships model, we only filter out those elements of which the